gonzalorvila/SLUShell/README.md

 slush will exit when it reads an end-of-file on input.

 # Usage
-Run with makefile and run with following commands:
+Compile with makefile and run with following commands:
 ```bash
 make
 ./slush